rinikerlab/TorsionAngularBinStrings/README.md

 ```
 pytest
 ```
-For the CustomTABS functionalities, run the tests with  #REVIEW: why are these separate?
+If you want to deseclect the CustomTABS functionalities, run the tests with
 ```
-pytest -m "custom"
+pytest -m "not custom"
 ```

 # Data